centic9/poi-on-android/README.md

   that usually hinder you deploying Apache POI on Android
-* poitest: A very small sample Android application which performs some actions on an XLSX-file using Apache POI.
+* poitest: A very small sample Android application which performs some actions on XLSX-, PPTX and DOCX-files using Apache POI.
 See `DocumentListActivity` for the actual code